Nuvolect/DeepDive-Android/docs/keystore_ssl_certificate.md

 # Keystore and Security Certificate

 DeepDive uses a self-generated and self-signed certificate.
-The typical and insecure method that was previously used deployed a static certificate in application Assets.
-This approach typically used for an Internet server assumes that the host computer is secure.
+It does not have a domain name or a static IP address, consequently it is impossible to avoid security certificate warnings.

 ## The Security Certificate
 On Android, the host computer is the smartphone, and the application APK containing the